JJLaRocha/JJLaRocha/Projects/Data Jobs Analysis/README.md

 In this project I used data from two different datasets.
 Both of them are open source and were downloaded from [Kaggle](https://www.kaggle.com/).
 The Datasets used were the [Data Science Jobs Analysis](https://www.kaggle.com/datasets/niyalthakkar/data-science-jobs-analysis) and the [Data Analytics Job Survey](https://www.kaggle.com/datasets/yaruunknownu/job-survey).

 ### Data Cleaning and Transformation
+Data cleaning and transformation was pretty simple in this project.
+You can find most of steps [here](https://github.com/JJLaRocha/JJLaRocha/blob/main/Projects/Data%20Jobs%20Analysis/Data%20Cleaning%20and%20Transformation.md).

+### Data Combining
+Like previously stated, I used two different datasets.
+Since I wanted to present my analysis with a single dashboard, I had to import one spreadsheet into the other, which basically resumes the step of data combining in this project.
+Importing a spreadsheet is a very standard procedure in spreadsheets.
+The main thing I had to be cautious about was not to mix columns from both datasets, since they are not related, only complementary.